ravenbuilder934/apple-pie/README.md

 # Apple Pie

-A mod for Minecraft that adds apple pie (who would've guessed)?
+A mod for Minecraft that adds apple pie (who would've guessed?).
 It restores the same amount of hunger (but slightly less saturation) than pumpkin pie, and is made the same way - but with an apple instead of a pumpkin.

 ----